yagpdb-cc/yagpdb-cc/yagpdb-cc-website/docs/info/user.md

 title: User Info CC
 ---

-This command allows you to view information about a given user defaulting to yourself.
+This command allows you to view information about a given user, defaulting to yourself.

 **Trigger Type:** `Regex`